Infinityy1001/CS---Heap-Function-C/README.md

-# Computer Science Project : Recreate the Heap Function in C
+# CS Project : Recreate the Heap Function in C